lmy441900/lmy441900.github.io/_posts/2016-09-10-my-gpg-configuration.md

 ### armor (or armour)

-This let GPG put ASCII-armored results.
-By deafult GPG puts binary results (and even to `stdout`!).
-Use ASCII text makes your encrypted or signed file more explicit about what it is.
+This let GPG put ASCII-armored results. ~~By deafult GPG puts binary results (and even to `stdout`!).~~ Use ASCII text makes your encrypted or signed file more explicit about what it is.

+Update: GPG is now smart enough...

 ### expert